This is the most comprehensive list of DNS best practices and tips on the planet.

 10.1.2.88 resolves to nodaway.ad.activedirectorypro.com, I know this is a server and not a printer.
 If I didn’t have a PTR record setup I would have been digging through inventory trying to find more information about this IP.

 There is really no reason not to setup PTR records, it’s easy to setup and causes no additional resources on the server.
+See my complete guide on setting up reverse lookup zones and ptr records.

 By default, Windows DNS servers are configured to use root hint servers for external lookups.
 Another option for external lookups is to use forwarders.